katieraby/northcoders-news-API/README.md

-# Northcoders News API &nbsp; :newspaper: :newspaper_roll:
+# News From The Northcoders API &nbsp; :newspaper: :newspaper_roll:

 Welcome to my Northcoders News API (Application Programming Interface), serving up a range of random Northcoders data on a number of available endpoints.